marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Order of options
 ****************

-There are two ways of presenting options – one is ‘as stated’ and one is ‘random.’
-In the former case, the order of options will appear exactly how the experimenter arranged the order, and for the latter the order of options will be random for each subject.
+There are two ways of presenting options – one is *as stated* and one is *random.* In the former case, the order of options will appear exactly how the experimenter arranged the order, and for the latter the order of options will be random for each subject.

 Display of options
 ******************